dorelljames/dorellastro/src/content/blog/end-to-end-testing-with-sanity-studio-and-playwright/index.md

 1. In the Chromium browser as per above, let's navigate to `http://localhost:3333`.
 2. At this point, we'll need to authenticate.
 For now, just authenticate with the account type you used to sign up.
 Later on, we'll do authentication setup separately.
    ![Sanity Login Page](./authenticate.png)
-3. After logging in, we can then start recording and do our usual thing on creating a new post.
+3. After logging in, we can then start recording and do our usual thing like here in my case, it's creating a new post.
    ![Steps](./steps.gif)
-   and just like that, it'll output the code we need to write a new test.
+   and just like that, it'll output the code we need.
    ![Codegen Output](./codgen_output.png)
-4. Create a new file named `post.spec.ts` or if you're using JavaScript, then you can just use the `.js` extension and paste that in!
+4. Create a new file named `sample.spec.ts` or if you're using JavaScript, then you can just use the `.js` extension and paste that in!
 5. Voila.
 You just wrote your first test.
 Well done! 👏

 ## Authentication with Sanity Studio